-The $3.7 billion, ten-year transportation plan authorized in July 2016 does not include any proposed toll hikes or new tolls.
+The $1.9 billion ten-year transportation plan for 2019-2028 does not include any proposed increases in those tolls, nor does it call for new tolls.

-Tolls at exit 10, 11 and 12 of the Everett Turnpike were constructed in 1989 as part of a deal that brought the the city of Merrimack nearly $50 million of road improvements related to industrial development.
-Long-term bonds still need to be paid off for the Merrimack upgrades between now and 2022.
-Merrimack residents argue that the Everett Turnpike tolls are unfair since other communities have not paid for infrastructure improvements with tolls.
+Tolls at exit 10, 11, and 12 of the Everett Turnpike were constructed in 1989 as part of a deal that brought the city of Merrimack nearly $50 million of road improvements related to industrial development.

 There are no new tolls currently included in the state's transportation plan.

-Opponents of new tolls often argue that drivers will divert from the highway, clogging local roads.
+Opponents of new tolls often argue that they would push drivers to divert from the highway, clogging local roads.
 Opponents have also argued that new tolls would discourage tourism to New Hampshire.